-The Board convened six formal meetings in 2015 and acted pursuant to written consent in lieu of a meeting one time.
-Each member of the Board, with the exception of Mr. Gonzalez who joined the Board in November 2015, attended at least 75% of the aggregate number of meetings of the Board and the committees on which he served in 2015.
+The Board convened six formal meetings in 2016 and acted pursuant to written consent in lieu of a meeting one time.
+Each member of the Board attended at least 75% of the aggregate number of meetings of the Board and the committees on which he served in 2016.
 Non-management directors meet periodically in executive session without management on a regularly scheduled basis.
 Our Chairman of the Board presides during such sessions.
-Board members are expected to attend our annual meetings, either in person, by phone or by other remote communication.
-All of the current members of the Board, who were serving as directors at the time of the 2015 Annual Meeting, were present at the 2015 Annual Meeting.
+Board members are expected to attend our annual meetings of shareholders, either in person, by phone or by other remote communication.
+All of the current members of the Board, who were serving as directors at the time of the 2016 Annual Meeting, were present at the 2016 Annual Meeting.